Queen Creek teen dies in overdose at school - NewsBreak

 Queen Creek teen dies in overdose at school

-A 16-year-old boy from Canyon State Academy in Queen Creek has died of a fatal drug overdose and two other students were hospitalized.
+A teenage boy from Canyon State Academy in Queen Creek has died of a fatal drug overdose and two other students were hospitalized.

 The student died on Monday, Oct.
 3. Officials at Canyon State Academy state that the drugs appear to have been supplied by the family of the dead teen.